The Sims 3 expansion packs: Gameplay

 Late Night adds a celebrity system, based on five stars representing a Sim's level of fame.
 Celebrity status can be gained through a variety of methods, including through careers added by the expansion, such as the film career, and present in the base game.

 In Late Night, Sims can go out to the downtown area of the brand new world, Bridgeport.
 Bridgeport includes high rises and penthouse lots.
-The downtown area includes many hangouts and bars, including several new community lot types added with Late Night.
+The downtown area includes many hangouts and bars, including several new community lot types added with this expansion pack.
 Some community lots require certain celebrity levels to enter.

 The expansion also added a new life state, vampires.
 Vampires abilities include increased skill learning speed, the ability to read other Sims' minds to find out their traits and relationship status, and the ability to run faster than ordinary Sims.
 Vampires are also included and expanded on in Supernatural, which added the ability to create a vampire in Create-a-Sim.

 Sims can also learn the Mixology skill, which allows them to mix drinks at the new professional bar object.
 These professional bars are available in Buy Mode.
+Mixologists can also moonlight at Bars, with new types of Bars in the expansion (e.g. danceclub, dive bar) that are in Bridgeport, and can be built in pre-existing neighbourhoods.